RoyChen4212/Aemon/README.md

 #### Style Guide

-Our CI and code quality tools will catch most the issues that may exist with your code when you create or update a pull request.
-Even though, you can run the lint locally before you push your changes:
+Our CI and code quality tools will catch most issues that may exist with your code when you create or update a pull request.
+However, you can run the lint locally before you push your changes:

 ```
 npm lint components/desktop/my-component